-In accordance with Public Act 92-0600, full-time employees, retirees, annuitants and survivors may elect to Opt-Out of the State Employees Health Insurance Program if proof of other major medical insurance can be provided by an entity other than the Department of Central Management Services.
+In accordance with Public Act 92-0600, full-time employees, retirees, annuitants, and survivors may elect to Opt-Out of the State Employees Health Insurance Program. *Proof of other major medical insurance coverage is only required if the member is completing a loss of or gain of other coverage event.

 Opting-out will terminate all health, dental, vision and prescription coverage for the member and any dependents; unless employee elects Dental-Only coverage.
-Life insurance coverage, for the employee and any dependents, will remain in force (Basic Life and any elected Optional Life).
+Life insurance coverage, for the employee and any dependents, will remain (Basic Life and any elected Optional Life).

 Non-Medicare retirees, annuitants, and survivors who elect to opt-out will be opting-out of health, vision, behavioral health, and prescription coverage.
 Dental and optional life insurance coverage will remain in effect unless the annuitant specifically terminates the coverage during the Benefit Choice Period.

 Members who wish to Opt-Out must contact the

-Employees who are retiring and were previously enrolled in the State Group Insurance Program but wish to opt-out upon retirement to enroll in the Opt-Out with Financial Incentive program must mark the "incentive box" on the retirement form 3991 that is in the retirement packet and return this documentation to the appropriate retirement system.
+Employees who are retiring and were previously enrolled in the State Group Insurance Program but wish to opt-out upon retirement to enroll in the Opt-Out with Financial Incentive program must mark the "incentive box" on the retirement form that is in the retirement packet and return this document to the appropriate retirement system.
 Once reviewed for eligibility, the retirement system will mail or email the financial incentive packet.
 Click here for more information on the Annuitants Opt-Out page.

 Members opting out of the Program